TOWN HALL TOOLKIT

 • Plan one question in advance.

-We suggest: “The administration is currently pursuing oil development in the Arctic National Wildlife Refuge.
+We suggest: “Presently there is a mandated oil development program in the Arctic National Wildlife Refuge.
 Americans love our wild places and public lands, and the majority think we shouldn’t sell these places off for more dirty oil — especially when we urgently need to address climate change.
 I urge you to do all you can to protect the Arctic Refuge.
-Will you vote against any attempts to weaken protection for the Arctic National Wildlife Refuge?"
+Will you vote to support strong protections and against any attempts to weaken protection for the Arctic National Wildlife Refuge?"
 (You can also connect the Arctic Refuge with your local community by using local conservation or environmental issues as examples.
 Find some additional Arctic Refuge talking points here.)

 • Raise your hand early so you can get your question in before the audience gets warmed up.